abjennings/EnumAnalyzer/README.md

 If enums are cast from integers or if they are received from other assemblies, they can take values other than the named constants in the enum definition.
 Enums are really just integers with some syntactic sugar.
-If you're doing that stuff, this extension can't keep you safe at run-time.
+If you're doing that stuff, this analyzer can't keep you safe at run-time.

 ## FAQ